-Gregory Brooks is an Assoc.
-Professor of Practice in the Architectural Engineering program at the University of Texas at Austin, as well as a founding partner at BMH Design Studio.
+Gregory Brooks is a Professor of Practice in the Architectural Engineering program at the University of Texas at Austin, as well as a founding partner / designer at BMH Design Studio.

 Teaching at U.T. since 2001, he is responsible for the 2-semester required design-studio sequence in the Architectural Engineering undergraduate program, which focuses on preliminary design concepts for integrated architectural, structural, energy and MEP systems in buildings.
-He also directs the UT Study Abroad summer-program in London, England: ‘Emerging Technologies’.
+He also directs the UT Study Abroad summer-program in London, England: ‘Emerging Technologies’ and founded the website AEWorldMap.com, which tracks international contemporary buildings and the interdisciplinary teams responsible for their success.

 Professional experience includes working in nationally-acclaimed architecture firms for 15 years.
 In 2001 he opened his own design firm, specializing in modern homes and small-commercial projects.
 In 2011 he joined forces with Patrice Mailloux-Huberdeau to form BMH Design Studio in Austin, Texas.